-- When international flights are delayed passengers are eligible for compensation depending on the airline they are flying and their destination.
+- When international flights are delayed, passengers are eligible for compensation depending on the airline they are flying and their destination.

-The European-spearheaded passenger notification effort has been a rousing success.
+The European-spearheaded passenger notification effort has been a rousing success

-Passenger rights posters are found in virtually every airport in Europe and are displayed where they do the most good — in baggage carousel areas and at boarding gates.
+Passenger rights posters are found in virtually every airport in Europe.
+They are displayed where they do the most good — in baggage carousel areas and at boarding gates.

-There is really no excuse.
+There is really no excuse

-DOT mandates that airlines tell passengers about code-share flights on their Internet ticket purchase programs and on boarding passes.
-Airlines should be required to tell passengers information about their traveler rights.
-It would keep the airlines honest and make DOT’s enforcement far easier — hundreds of thousands of traveler eyes looking for compliance are far more effective than a dozen or so on an annual “airport inspection.”
+DOT mandates that airlines tell passengers about code-share flights on their Internet ticket purchase programs and boarding passes.
+Airlines should tell fliers information about their passenger travel rights.
+It would keep the airlines honest and make DOT’s enforcement far easier.
+Hundreds of thousands of travelers’ eyes looking for compliance are far more effective than a dozen or so on an annual “airport inspection.”

-Passengers can claim up to $3,500 compensation in cases of lost, damaged, or delayed checked baggage, up to $1,350 in cash for denied boarding compensation, and other compensation for delayed international flights.
+Passengers can claim up to $3,500 compensation in cases of lost, damaged, or delayed checked baggage; up to $1,350 in cash for denied boarding compensation, and other compensation for delayed international flights.
 File complaints with DOT at http://airconsumer.dot.gov/escomplaint/ConsumerForm.cfm